weileiw/Code-for-pigment-paper/README.md

 #  Inverse model for inferring particle exchange rates

-The code here is to infering particle respiration rate constants along side with particle aggregation and disaggragation rate constant, by using Baysian statistic method.
+The code here is to infering particle respiration rate constants along with particle aggregation and disaggragation rate constant, by using Baysian statistic method.
 The data used are from MedFlux program, and sampled using large volume pumps.